 The Western Mountaineering Versalite is an awesome bag with an incredible warmth-to-weight ratio.
-It is the second lightest bag in our review by a whopping 9oz, and while rated to 10 degrees, it held its own against some of the bags rated to 0.
+It held its own against some of the bags rated to 0.
 Our testers were blown away by the towering loft of this bag.
-Like its warmer cousin the Western Mountaineering Antelope MF, the Versalite features an amazing full-length snag-proof zipper, a plush draft collar, and a huge draft tube.
+Like its warmer cousins, the Western Mountaineering Antelope MF, and the Western Mountaineering Kodiak MF, the Versalite features an amazing full-length snag-proof zipper, a plush draft collar, and a huge draft tube.
 Additionally, the 62" shoulder with gave testers plenty of room to wear a down jacket when it got really cold.
 If your main concern is weight and you tend to be a warm sleeper, this is the bag you're looking for.

 Western Mountaineering Versalite 10 Review